For an introduction to what the Transcontinental Race (TCR) is and the principles that it was founded on, see the Overview page.

 The map at the bottom of this page shows the simplified route.
-As in the previous two years, the race will start in Geraardsbergen, Belgium with an ascent of the cobbled climb, the Muur van Geraardsbergen, but that is the only location to be used in 2017 that has been used previously.
+As in the previous two years, the race starts in Geraardsbergen, Belgium with an ascent of the cobbled climb, the Muur van Geraardsbergen, but that is the only location to be used in 2017 that has been used previously.
 The start time will again be at 10pm, on 28th July, 2017.

-Checkpoints 3 and 4 will take the race to central and eastern Europe for the first time, first to the Tatra Mountains between Slovakia and Poland and then onto the revered Transfagarasan Pass in Romania, passing through the mythical region of Transylvania.
+Checkpoints 3 and 4 take the race to central and eastern Europe for the first time, first to the Tatra Mountains between Slovakia and Poland and then onto the revered Transfagarasan Pass in Romania, passing through the mythical region of Transylvania.

 The distance is expected to be slightly more than in 2016, at 3800-4000 km.

-Here is the simplified map:
+Here is the simplified route map:

 The next page looks at the Overall Results of the first 4 editions of the race.